Utah Supreme Court Strikes Down Portion of State’s Medical Malpractice Pre-Litigation Review Panel Process

 A meritorious finding by the panel results in a certificate of compliance with the prelitigation requirements, and the claim may be filed with the courts.
 If a claim was determined to be non-meritorious, prior to 2010, the claimant was required to first obtain an expert affidavit in support of the claim before filing a lawsuit.

 In 2010, the Utah Legislature amended the prelitigation panel review process so that the DOPL could reject the plaintiff’s expert affidavit and block the lawsuit from moving forward.
-This is where the Utah Supreme Court found constitutional flaw.
+This is where the Utah Supreme Court found a constitutional flaw.

 In the case of Vega v.
 Jordan Valley Medical Center, Yolanda Vega attempted to file a medical professional liability lawsuit against Jordan Valley Medical Center on behalf of her deceased husband.
 The DOPL determined her claim lacked merit.
 She then acquired an expert affidavit in support of the claim, which the Division determined was inadequate.
 Vega filed her lawsuit anyway, and it was dismissed for lack of approval by the DOPL.
 Vega appealed the dismissal, arguing the Utah Health Care Act’s prelitigation requirements violated the separation of powers doctrine of the Utah Constitution.
 The Utah Supreme Court agreed with Vega’s argument.